 Has your public messaging changed in light of recent events?
 What messages are you now communicating to hospital staff, patients and the public, and how can you ensure consistency of messaging?

-For your after action review: From your organisation’s perspective, what went well and what didn’t go well in handling this outbreak?
+For your after-action review: From your organisation’s perspective, what went well and what didn’t go well in handling this outbreak?
 Please consider areas of water management, patient safety, communications, and others as appropriate.

 What long-term prevention actions are being considered in view of lessons learned from this event?